openqasm/openqasm/source/language/types.rst

 indicate a standard double-precision float.
 Note that some hardware vendors may not support manipulating these values at run-time.

+Similar to integers, floating-point registers can be declared with an unspecified size.
+The resulting precision is then set by the particular target architecture, and the unspecified-width type is different to all specified-width types for the purposes of casting.

 .. code-block:: c
    :force:

    // Declare a single-precision 32-bit float
    float[32] my_float = π;
+   // Declare a machine-precision float. float my_machine_float = 2.3;

 Fixed-point angles
 ~~~~~~~~~~~~~~~~~~